phreeza/manuscript_axon_potentials/doc/manuscript.md

 (>1kHz) components of the response, and is thought to reflect spiking activity in extracellular recordings.
 The MUA did not show a double-lobe, but rather appeared like an ellipsoid centered at the projection zone ([@fig:bigtree]D).

+The waveform of the MUA response was not modulated heavily in space, with the exception of the scaling of the amplitude ([@fig:bigtree]E).
+The amplitude decays with radial distance from the trunk.
+The amplitude reaches its maximum at the middle of the fiber bundle.

-The high-frequency component changes its amplitude in the longitudinal direction in accordance to the local fiber density ([@fig:bigtree]F).
+The longitudinal behaviour is further examined in [@fig:bigtree]F. The amplitude of the MUA component (red trace) changes its amplitude in the longitudinal direction in accordance to the local fiber density (black histogram).
 It has an approximately constant amplitude along the nerve trunk and then increases in amplitude as the fiber density is increased by bifurcations.
 As the fibers terminate and fiber density decreases, so does the amplitude of the MUA.

 We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP.
 Both appear to be related to anatomy,